niondir/go-service/README.md

 ```

 Stop all services, by either calling `c.StopAll()` or `runCtxCancel()`.
-All services also stop if any `Run()` function returns with or without an error.
+All services also stop if any `Run()` function returns an error.

 You can actively wait for all services to stop:

 ```
 	c.WaitAllStopped()
-	// or
+	// or with timeout
 	c.WaitAllStoppedTimeout(time.Second)

 	// You can check for any errors that might have caused the services to stop